srcfl/HIP-energy/0128-energy-subnetwork.md

 The ENERGY subnetwork seeks to incentivize and reward the efficient grid integration of renewable energy production.
 With an ENERGY-capable gateway, users will be able to onboard energy resources from a variety of manufacturers, activating and rewarding a network of decentralized power generation, responsive energy storage, and grid management.

-Initially we're connecting small scale Solar Photovoltaic (PV) systems and Batteries.
+Initially, we're connecting small scale Solar Photovoltaic (PV) systems and Batteries.
 Batteries are incredibly effective at offsetting the variability of weather-dependent renewable energy production and also play a key role in stabilizing the power grid in real time.

 These _Decentralized Energy Resources_ (DER) would be coordinated in what is known as a _Virtual Power Plant_ (VPP), a collection of disparate small- to medium-scale DERs.
 These can be energy generation resources, loads, or energy storage.
 For example, Solar PV systems, electric pool heaters, and batteries.
 These units are coordinated, virtually, to function as a single power plant.